seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「What are you even talking about?」

-It was a natural question for me, her adoptive father, with her biological father Karstedt standing behind me, but Ferdinand replied while giving me a cold stare.
+It was a natural question for me, her adoptive father, as well as her biological father Karstedt standing behind me, but Ferdinand replied while giving me a cold stare.
 Rozemyne also looked at me as if what I said was incomprehensible.
 I wanted to shout out loud that you two were the incomprehensible ones.

 「I'm completely lost!」